Skip to main content

 StatusActive, Draft, Deprecated

-SeverityBlocker, Critical, Major, Normal, Minor, Trivial
+SeverityBlocker, Critical, Major, Normal, Minor, Trivial, Not Set

 TypeSmoke, Regression, Functional, Integration, E2E, API, Unit, Performance, Security, Accessibility, Other

-LayerE2E, API, Unit
+LayerE2E, API, Unit, Not Set

-BehaviorPositive, Negative, Destructive
+BehaviorPositive, Negative, Destructive, Not Set

 Automation fields